Félix Hernández: 2010 season: Cy Young Award

-On January 21, 2010, the Seattle Mariners and Hernández agreed to a 5-year contract extension worth about $78 million, which added to the involved offseason in which the Mariners traded for Cliff Lee and Milton Bradley.

-On June 3, 2010, Hernández struck out four batters in one inning.
+On January 21, 2010, the Mariners and Hernández agreed to a five-year contract extension worth about $78 million, which added to the team's busy offseason, with the Mariners trading for Cliff Lee and Milton Bradley.
+On June 3, Hernández struck out four batters in one inning.
 He did so by striking out Joe Mauer on a wild pitch before striking out Justin Morneau.
 He was the third Mariner to accomplish this feat.

-On August 25, 2010, Hernández struck out David Ortiz to record his 1,000th career strikeout.
-He became the 3rd youngest pitcher to do so since 1952, behind Bert Blyleven and Dwight Gooden, and also the 4th overall, behind Bob Feller.
+On August 25, Hernández struck out David Ortiz to record his 1,000th career strikeout.
+He became the fourth youngest pitcher, behind Bob Feller,Bert Blyleven, and Gooden.

-Hernández faced the Rangers on September 17, 2010, and was working on a no-hitter until Nelson Cruz broke it up with a home run in the eighth inning.
+Hernández faced the Rangers on September 17, and was working on a no-hitter until Nelson Cruz broke it up with a home run in the eighth inning.
 In his next start, he threw a complete-game two-hitter in Toronto, surrendering only one run on José Bautista's 50th home run of the year in the first inning.
-The Mariners offense, however, was shut out by Blue Jays pitching and Hernández was dealt his twelfth loss of the season.
-Ten of Hernández's twelve losses were in games where the Mariners were shut out or scored only one run, and four other times, the bullpen blew a lead Hernandez turned over to them.
+The Mariners offense, however, was shut out by Blue Jays pitching, and Hernández was dealt his 12th loss of the season.
+Ten of Hernández's 12 losses were in games where the Mariners were shut out or scored only one run, and four other times, relievers blew a lead he turned over to them.

-Despite the lackluster win–loss record, Hernández won the 2010 American League Cy Young Award on the strength of all of his other stats, leading the league in ERA, innings pitched, innings per start, quality starts, fewest hits per nine innings, and placing second in strikeouts, walks and hits per nine innings, and complete games, while facing the most batters in the league.
+Despite the lackluster win–loss record, Hernández won the AL Cy Young Award on the strength of all of his other stats, leading the league in ERA, innings pitched, innings per start, quality starts, fewest hits per nine innings, and batters faced while placing second in strikeouts, walks plus hits per inning pitched (WHIP), and complete games.
 Hernández finished the season 13–12 with a 2.27 ERA, 232 strikeouts, and 249 2/3 innings pitched.
-His 13 wins were the fewest by a starting pitcher to win the Cy Young Award in a non-shortened season (Fernando Valenzuela won the award with 13 wins in a strike-shortened season).
-He was also named the Sporting News AL Pitcher of the Year, and was nominated for the This Year in Baseball Award.
+His 13 wins were the fewest by a starting pitcher to win the Cy Young Award in a full season (Fernando Valenzuela won the award with 13 wins in a strike-shortened season).
+He was also named the Sporting News AL Pitcher of the Year, and was nominated for a This Year in Baseball Award.
 The Baseball Prospectus Internet Baseball Awards named him its AL Cy Young Winner.